w3f/polkadot-wiki/docs/maintain/maintain-endpoints.md

 [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) which are accessed from [here](https://github.com/polkadot-js/apps/tree/master/packages/apps-config/src/endpoints).
 Endpoints for Polkadot relay chain and Kusama relay chain, parachains, and Paseo test network are maintained by the community.
-System Chains as well as Westend and Rococo test network endpoints maintained by Parity Technologies are listed below:
+System Chains as well as Westend test network endpoints maintained by Parity Technologies are listed below:

 <!-- prettier-ignore -->
 <Tabs groupId="endpoints" values={[